-The Georgia Aquarium is a popular tourist attraction at 225 Baker Street NW near the Peachtree Center and GWCC MARTA stations.
+The Georgia Aquarium is a popular tourist attraction at 225 Baker Street NW near the Peachtree Center and GWCC/CNN MARTA stations.
 Animals include sharks, whales, a large variety of fish, penguins and sea otters.
 Special events and meetings also take place here throughout the year including Sips Under the Sea cocktail parties.

 Things to Know

 - Walking time is less than 15 minutes from both nearby stations

 - Exit at Peachtree Center if you are traveling on the red and gold line

 - Get discounted admission to Georgia Aquarium with the Atlanta CityPass.

 - The CNN Center and Peachtree Center complex both have food courts for quick and inexpensive meals.